farooqkz/ctf-notify/API.md

 ### GET `/pushers/`

-Get a list of pushers for the current IP address:
+Get a list of pushers for the current session:

  - `pushers`(`array[Pusher]`): A list of Pushers for the current IP address